1) No Need to Floss Anymore, Replace Your Floss with a Rinse!

 Is that how we SHOULD choose our information because it sounds like what we want to hear or should we instead search for the truth?

-About two years ago “no need to floss news” went viral as a result we had about a hundred patients, friends and family members ask us about flossing.
-This viral news started with journalist accurately reporting that there is no proof that flossing has a benefit.
+About two years ago “no need to floss news” went viral.
+As a result we had about a hundred patients, friends and family members ask us about flossing.
+This viral news started with journalists accurately reporting that there is no proof that flossing has a benefit.
 Vast majority of people do not floss, so it was “music to the ears” and the message gets passed on.

 The journalists reporting this news, like most people, have a misconception of what clinical practice of medicine and dentistry is based on: best available information NOT necessarily scientific proof.
 Many clinical practices and recommendations are “controversial” and without proof!
 This is why we have medical and dental schools, journals and conferences so we can debate and clarify clinical practice.
 There is a GAP between scientific proof and clinical practice, many clinical practices and recommendations are not black and white!